Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 There are a few things to consider when finding the best coffee beans for an orange juice coffee.

-First, you’ll want to find a dark roast bean.
-This will give your coffee a bolder flavor that can stand up to the acidity of orange juice, and it will help balance out the drink and make it more enjoyable to sip.
+This will give your coffee a bolder flavor that can stand up to the acidity of orange juice, helping to balance out the drink and make it more enjoyable to sip.

 You can also use a medium roast for this drink if you prefer this.
 I wouldn't recommend using a light roast for this orange juice coffee.

-The best orange juice to espresso ratio is 1:1.
-This will allow the sweetness of the orange juice to come through, with the robust espresso complementing the sweetness, making the most refreshing version.
+This allows the sweetness of the orange juice to come through, with the robust espresso complementing it, resulting in the most refreshing version.

 You can have a look below at the ratio of orange juice to espresso and see which might be the best for you:

-The ratio of orange juice to espresso: | Amount of orange juice: | Amount of espresso: |
+| The ratio of orange juice to espresso: | Amount of orange juice: | Amount of espresso: |

-1:1 | 2 oz (60 ml) | 2 oz (60 ml) |
+| 1:1 | 2 oz (60 ml) | 2 oz (60 ml) |

-2:1 | 2 oz (60 ml) | 1 oz (30 ml) |
+| 2:1 | 2 oz (60 ml) | 1 oz (30 ml) |

-3:1 | 3 oz (90 ml) | 1 oz (30 ml) |
+| 3:1 | 3 oz (90 ml) | 1 oz (30 ml) |

-For the most part, I recommend using a doppio espresso (also called double espresso).
-This is perfect for you if you like to drink espresso coffee on a regular basis and like the flavor.
+For the most part, I recommend using a doppio espresso (also called a double espresso).

-If you’re not a big fan of espresso coffee, you can use less espresso and use more orange juice.
+If you're not a big fan of espresso coffee, you can use less espresso and more orange juice.

 In the table, I've listed the ratios for a regular-sized drink.
 This is perfect if you've not tried this recipe and want to test it out yourself.